emilengler/arti/crates/arti-config/README.md

 # arti-config

-`arti-config`: Tools for configuration management in Arti
+`arti-config`: Tools for configuration management in Arti.

 ## Overview